Slimbook-Team/fwupd/firmware/PROX/PROX-AMD-4000/PF4NU1FN107GRP05/README.md

 > **Binary files used can be found in FlashUtil directory**

 ### BIOS Update
 Here is the [LVFS firmware](https://fwupd.org/lvfs/firmware/13824) that seems to work well on a clean install.
+(Yo must be logged in to see it.)

 It updates the BIOS but not the EC, EC might have to be updated separately.